2013–14 Southeastern Louisiana Lady Lions basketball team

 The 2013–14 Southeastern Louisiana Lady Lions basketball team represented Southeastern Louisiana University during the 2013–14 NCAA Division I women's basketball season.
-The Lady Lions were led by tenth year head coach Lori Davis Jones and played their home games at the University Center.
-They are members of the Southland Conference.
+The Lady Lions were led by tenth-year head coach Lori Davis Jones and played their home games at the University Center.
+They were members of the Southland Conference.
 The Lady Lions entered the season with only one assistant coach after Bob Austin was hired as the head coach at LSU-Alexandria.